 So Foot is a media company in France dedicated to soccer news online and in print.

 In anticipation of the 2014 FIFA World Cup, So Foot projected its daily traffic to exceed 1 million page views by 500,000 unique visitors.
 The infrastructure supporting all digital content had thus far been hosted on a single dedicated server.
 To accommodate the anticipated spikes, So Foot needed to implement a more robust and scalable infrastructure.
-SYSADMIN BADASS, the service provider, created a scalable and highly available cloud solution, which was then deployed on OVH’s infrastructure.
+SYSADMIN BADASS, the service provider, created a scalable and highly available cloud solution, which was then deployed on OVHcloud’s infrastructure.

 - So Foot’s website handles 500,000 visitors per day and a traffic load that can triple in less than 10 seconds.

 So Foot's executive team had little confidence the existing infrastructure could reliably handle the anticipated traffic spikes, and there wasn’t time to rewrite the application’s code.
 This meant the cloud solution had to be implemented on an application that was built to run on a single machine.